-5.2.1 Gender Differences and Electoral Incentives
+6.1 Gender Differences and Electoral Incentives

-If, as in the model, our results are driven by female and male mayors facing different electoral incentives, we should see the effects concentrated among electorally motivated mayors.
-We consider two measures of electoral incentives to test this prediction.
+We next test whether, as implied by the model, the gender differences in crisis response we observe are driven by mayors with electoral incentives.
+We consider two measures of electoral incentives.
 First, we exploit the two-term limit and compare mayors who could run for reelection to those who could not.
-Second, we depart from the RD framework to test whether our results vary with the margin of victory and thus with the competitiveness of the election.30
+We then run a second test that does not rely on mayors' incumbency status: departing from the RD framework, we test whether our results vary with the margin of victory and thus with the competitiveness of the election.31